Redocly/redocly-cli/docs/rules/no-unused-components.md

 # no-unused-components

-Ensures that every component specified in your API definition is used at least once.
+Ensures that every component specified in your API description is used at least once.
 In this context, "used" means that a component defined in the `components` object is referenced elsewhere in the API document with `$ref`.

 |OAS|Compatibility|